The King's Secret: It's Not About The Story, It's About Your Storytelling

 The SRK Magic: The Power of Being Quiet and Strong.

 If you just read about him, Kabir Khan is a quiet, serious man.
 He is haunted by a mistake from his past.
 He does not give long, film-style speeches to motivate the team.
 He is strict.
 He is almost unlikeable.
-A typical star might have tried to make him more "heroic."
+A typical star might have tried to make him more "heroic," but that would have betrayed the story.

 Example 3: The Movie "Swades" - The Return Home